WarehouseInc/pycalc/README.md

 4.If needed, use PyInstaller to publish your copy of the software with .EXE extension.

 5.Always check the downloaded files' integrity before opening.
+File hashes are provided with each new release.